Davide64-dev/FEUP_FSI_CTF/CTF7.md

 - Partial RELRO, short for "RELocation Read-Only," enhances security by restricting write access to specific memory sections after dynamic linker address resolution.
 This measure fortifies the system against unauthorized write operations in critical binary areas.
 - The active canary serves as a defense mechanism against buffer overflow attacks.
 If such an attack occurs, the canary is likely to be overwritten.
 Subsequently, the program can verify the integrity of the canary, enabling the detection of potential buffer overflow attempts.
 - Enabled NX, or "No eXecute," is a security feature preventing the execution of code in designated memory regions intended for data storage.
+- No PIE, or "No Position Independent Executable", which means that there is no address randomization.

 Even though these protections are in place, there are attacks that may still be possible.
 Some of them are:
 - Format strings vulnerabilities;